The Indescribable Complexity of Being

 And then there’s my lifelong path as a spiritual seeker, studying numerous religious and spiritual traditions.
 Seeking connection between the common threads in mankind’s search for deeper meaning.

 This indescribable complexity of being — it’s a shared human condition.
 Call it the reason that we each seem to be compelled at some point to dive deep into the key question:

 Who am I?

-Layers upon layers upon layers of everything that makes up our identities plus that extra something special, our unique Divine spark that surpasses definition.
+Layers upon layers upon layers that make up our identities plus that extra something special.
+Our unique Divine spark that surpasses definition.

 What if we’re supposed to be asking slightly different questions?

 Like, who am I becoming?
 Or, what new level of consciousness am I rising up to?
 What path is emerging for me?
 Do I trust my inner knowing to courageously step forward?

 What if we never really know exactly who we are?
 What if in every moment we are simply making micro-shifts into a slightly higher awareness and maturity?
 Hmm, identity as a constantly moving target, very interesting…